padajar/padajar.github.io/_posts/2022-09-07-motivation.md

 These trips took up a lot (if not all) of my weekends, and so on the surface, it seems like I care a lot about hiking.
 But I don’t particularly identify as a hiker — so why did I do this all?

 Well, the first Blue Hills trip was intended as a way of relaxation and meditation; a time to be alone and disconnected, free to just think for a bit with some space away from the world.
 The second was a bit of a “prove to myself that I can”, given how long/difficult that it was, and also a time to hang out with my roommates.
 The final trip, I was invited by an economics friend, and I said yes because it seemed fun to explore hikes a bit further away and to hang out with new people in my department.
 When it comes down to it, I feel like I’ve been going on these hikes just because … I wanted to.
-And so long as I keep enjoying it, I can see myself continuing to hikes for the rest of my adult life.
+And so long as I keep enjoying it, I can see myself continuing to hike for the rest of my adult life.

 But there are a few things that have been nagging at me as I start turning hiking into a hobby.